Natural disasters mean record year for German insurance payouts | DW | 27.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-2021 was the most expensive year for natural disasters in Germany's recorded history, at least in terms of the insurance payout.
+The year 2021 was the most expensive for natural disasters in Germany's recorded history, at least in terms of the insurance payout.
 It follows an international trend of worsening disasters.

-German insurers paid out record sums in 2021 due to the high losses incurred by natural disasters, an industry group announced on Monday.
+German insurers paid out record sums in 2021 after high losses incurred by natural disasters, an industry group announced on Monday.

 The cost of floods, storms and other disasters led to payouts of about €12.5 billion ($14.2 billion) for insured houses, household goods, businesses and motor vehicles, according to the German Insurance Association (GDV).